redsquirrel/em-bitcoin/README.md

 EventMachine::Bitcoin::Connection.connect_random_from_dns
 ```

-You'll need to do this:
+You'll need to do this, which will actually connect to the Bitcoin network and you'll see a stream of transactions.

 ```ruby
 EventMachine.run do